top of page

 5. Follow immediately with your richest moisturizer or facial oil to replenish and soothe.

 • Use any of these masks 1-2 times per week.
 Listen to your skin.
-If it feels more sensitive, reduce it or stop.
+If it feels more sensitive, reduce the frequency or stop.

 • Don't Forget - Your lips and the skin around your eyes need extra love.
 Use a lip balm and eye cream.